2024 Underutilization of Crop Insurance Projects

 Award Amount: $100,000

-The programming will help participants: 1) build financial recordkeeping and management skills; 2) identify financial risks; 3) understand and evaluate the resources and tools available to mitigate risk, including crop insurance; 4) apply these tools to address financial risk; and 5) take measurable steps toward enduring economic viability.
+Overview: The project addressed financial risks through education, training, and one-on-one business advising to help producers evaluate Federal risk management programs.
+Key elements were for farmers to: 1) build financial recordkeeping and management skills; 2) identify financial risks; 3) understand and evaluate risk mitigation resources/tools, including crop insurance; 4) apply these tools to address financial risk; and 5) take measurable steps toward economic viability.
+The target audience was underserved producers in CT, MA, ME, NH, and RI.

 Cover Crop Sequences to Support Pollinators and Soil Health on Diversified Vegetable Farms